digitalarche/Sentinel/Scripts/Export&Import_AnalyticsRules/ReadMe.md

 - Not active.
 - From fusion type.
 - From 1st party alert providers (ASC\AATP\MCAS\IDP\MDATP).
-- If in the new workspace is missing the Log analytics table that the rule query.
+- When migrated a analytics rule that query missing log analytics table in the destination workspace